-Stemming removes the suffixes of a word, resulting in its stem.
-Stemming generally does not distinguish between inflectional and derivational morphological changes.
-Furthermore, stemmers sometimes tend to understem or overstem, removing too little or too much of the word ending.
+Stemmers can sometimes understem or overstem, removing too little or too much of the word ending.
 This can result in errors where words with completely different semantics are conflated into one stem, e.g. when reducing the words general, generation, and generator to gener.

 Lemmatization aims to replace the given word with its lemma, or dictionary form, which limits its effect to inflectional morphology and prevents the occurrence of errors typical of stemmers.
-However, unlike stemming, which does not require any information aside from the word to be stemmed, lemmatization relies on word context for proper operation.
-Performing lemmatization usually presupposes that the text is already marked with part-of-speech (POS) tags, leading to POS taggers and lemmatizers frequently being packaged together.
+However, unlike stemming, which does not require any information aside from the word to be stemmed, lemmatization relies on word context - lemmatizers usually presuppose that the text is already marked with part-of-speech (POS) tags.
 Both tagging and lemmatization are often tackled as a sequence prediction problem.
-Hence, obtaining the final lemmatized text can be a much more time-consuming process than stemming, which is implemented as a simple list of automatically or manually compiled transformation rules.
+Hence, obtaining the final lemmatized text can be a much more time-consuming process than stemming, which is usually implemented as a simple list of automatically or manually compiled transformation rules.